 - Check out the IRS video portal.
 You will find a section dedicated to small businesses.
 This library includes over a dozen videos, including Small Business Taxes: The Virtual Workshop.

-- CPA or Tax professional – If you have a tax professional who does your taxes each year, that is the best person to ask your tax questions.
-The fee that you pay to them is not just so they can complete your tax returns but to provide you with tax advice based on your specific situation.
+- Use a CPA or tax professional – If you have a tax professional who does your taxes each year, that is the best person to ask your tax questions.
+If you need to find a tax pro, check out How to find a QuickBooks Pro.

-- Ask us – You can leave a question or comment below this article.
+- Ask us – You can leave a question or comment below this article or in the forum.
 We can’t give you tax advice, but we can definitely point you in the right direction.